debops/debops/playbooks/roles/ginas.redis/README.md

 ### Getting started

 Below is the bare minimum to get started to setup a few redis servers acting together.
-If all you want to do is use redis as a single server stand alone  dependency in another role then include the role in your role's meta main file.
+If all you want to do is use redis as a single server dependency in another role then include the role in your role's meta main file.
 You don't have to add the groups in your inventory in that case.

 #### hosts